 Would you pay ten times the price of a cup of coffee just for a third party to collect it for you?

 Many Australian small business owners are targeted by unofficial third party organisations when it’s time to renew their trade mark.
 We often see people being charged hundreds, even thousands of dollars more than our fees.
+While this activity is predominantly seen in trade marks, it does also happen to patent and design owners.

 As each financial year comes to an end we receive an increased number of reports of unofficial invoicing from Australian trademark holders.
 The companies that send out these invoices access trade mark holder’s details by trawling through information which we need to publish to comply with our governing legislation.
 The companies sending these invoices are not associated with IP Australia or with any other government agency.
 You are not obligated to pay them to use our services.